Infectious Disease Cleanup Services

 Call today and speak directly with the owner, Stacy, who has more than ten years-experience in medical waste management, crime scene cleanup and emergency medicine.
 Her background in microbiology and chemistry is VITAL to the restoration of your property to a biologically safe level.
 Call today for immediate dispatch or to discuss your particular situation.
 We are here to help 24/7/365.

 We’re focused on the family as much as the cleaning

 The Bioclean Team will work directly with your insurance company to get the cleanup handled in a prompt and efficient manner.
 We specialize in all types of blood-related cleanup, including:

 You’ll receive an empathetic approach to cleaning that helps your family first.
-Contact The Bioclean Team for forensic cleanups in San Diego and the Southern California area.
+Contact The Bioclean Team for forensic cleanups in Southern California area.